lorenzotomada/NS_continuation/tutorial.md

 ```
 ## The `make_grid` method
 This method creates a triangulation covering the domain considered in this project.
-An interesting remark is that `GridGenerator::subdivided_hyper_rectangle` needed to be used instead of `GridGenerator::hyper_rectangle`, as the latter yielded cells which were too stretched.
+An interesting remark is that `GridGenerator::subdivided_hyper_rectangle` needed to be used instead of `GridGenerator::hyper_rectangle`, as the latter yielded cells which were too stretched (here, instead, the aspect ratio of cells is closer to 1).
 ```cpp
   template <int dim>
   void NS<dim>::make_grid()